badbatch/graphql-box/README.md

 ### Creating an instance of the Server

-The `Server` is initialized using its async static `init` method, don't initialize it using the traditional class constructor.
-The reason for this is so the `Server` can wait for asynchronous tasks to complete before returning an instance of itself.
+The `Server` is initialized using the traditional class constructor.
+To initialize the `Server`, you just need to pass an instance of the `Client` into the constructor.

-To initialize the `Server`, you just need to pass an instance of the `Client` into the `init` method.
 The difference with the `Client` initialized in the browser example above is the `requestManager` and `subscriptionsManager` properties accept their server-side equivalents.

 The example below initializes the `Server` with a persisted cache with type cache control directives, a debug manager with a logger, an execute module, and a subscribe module.